zootedme/zootedme.github.io/_posts/2020-01-02-how-to-make-money-online.md

 ---
+layout: post
 title: 12 Legitimate Strategies to Make Money Online
-layout: post
 image: assets/images/How-to-make-money-online-770x450-37whoatrq8mg1gzekfble2-eea5d5.png
 categories:
   - Affiliate
   - Freelance
   - Marketing
-- Freelance
+  - Virtual Assistant
 toc: true
 beforetoc: The idea of making money online seemed like a novel concept for just a few years.
 Working from wherever you want, whenever you want, being your own boss, and having supreme flexibility sounded great.
 But it just wasn’t realistic for most people.
 author: jeff
 ---